-AS A PARTICIPANT IN THE DENTSPLY EMPLOYEE STOCK OWNERSHIP PLAN, YOU HAVE THE RIGHT TO VOTE THE SHARES OF DENTSPLY COMMON STOCK ALLOCATED TO YOUR ESOP ACCOUNT.
+AS A PARTICIPANT IN THE DENTSPLY EMPLOYEE STOCK OWNERSHIP PLAN, YOU HAVE THE RIGHT TO DIRECT THE ESOP TRUSTEE TO VOTE THE SHARES OF DENTSPLY COMMON STOCK ALLOCATED TO YOUR ESOP ACCOUNT.

-Enclosed for your information are: a proxy statement providing background for the proposals to be acted upon at DENTSPLY's 1995 Annual Meeting of Stockholders; and the Annual Report for DENTSPLY for the year ending December 31, 1994.
-Please read the proxy statement carefully, and decide how you want to vote the shares of stock that are allocated to your ESOP account.
+Enclosed for your information are: a proxy statement providing background for the proposals to be acted upon at DENTSPLY's 1996 Annual Meeting of Stockholders; and the Annual Report for DENTSPLY for the year ending December 31, 1995.
+Please read the proxy statement carefully, and decide how you want the trustee to vote the shares of stock that are allocated to your ESOP account.
 Then, fill in the enclosed voting instruction card to direct the ESOP trustee, State Street Bank & Trust Company, how to vote the shares in your ESOP account.